Python Throw Exception | Tips for Python Custom Exception

 In this code snippet, if x is less than zero, the raise keyword triggers an Exception with the message ‘Sorry, no numbers below zero’.

-Raising Specific Built-In Exceptions
+Built-In Raise Python Exceptions

 Python is equipped with a plethora of built-in exceptions that you can utilize to indicate different types of errors.
 For instance, you can raise a TypeError if the data type of a variable isn’t what you expected, or a ValueError if a function argument is of the correct type but carries an invalid value.